Bergama Museum: History

 Bergama (ancient Pergamon) is a historically important city.
-Although the most important ancient monument of Bergama, namely the Pergamon Altar had been transported to Pergamon Museum in Berlin, Germany in 1870, there are still enough items to be displayed in Bergama.
+Although the remains of the most important ancient monument of Bergama, namely the freezes of the Pergamon Altar had been transported to Pergamon Museum in Berlin, Germany in 1870, there are still enough items to be displayed in Bergama.
 The museum was established upon the suggestion of Marshal Fevzi Çakmak in 1932.
 It was opened on 30 October 1936.